limansky/buckup/README.md

 Buckup 2
 ========

-  Buckup is a simple bash script to perform full or incremental file backups (using tar), and MySQL DB backups.
+  Buckup is a simple bash script to perform full or incremental file backups (using tar), and MySQL and MongoDB databases backups.

 Requirements
 ------------